andrechristikan/ack-nestjs-boilerplate-docs/features/authentication.md

 > Access token create in `login endpoint`

-Access token will have `30 minutes` to active and then we must to refresh the access token.
-The access token will separate into 2 guard `AuthPublicJwtGuard` and `AuthAdminJwtGuard`.
+The access token will have `30 minutes` to active and then we must refresh the access token.
+The access token will separate into 2 guards `AuthPublicJwtGuard` and `AuthAdminJwtGuard.

-These guard  will check based on `payload user`.
+These guards will check based on `payload user`.

 1. is_active user
 2. is_active role